~The West Texas Historical Association ~

 The West Texas Historical Association has always been an organization committed to people who are interested in the history of West Texas.
 Because of our open-membership policy our association has been filled by a healthy cross-section of lay and professional historians.
 These include teachers, students, business people, farmers, ranchers, and engineers who have contributed to the growth of the organization.
 In addition, our membership has had solid institutional support from colleges, universities, libraries, museums, county historical groups, and corporations throughout the region and across the nation.

-Caption: Scene from the WTHA Saturday business meeting, 2000.
+Pictured to the right: Scene from the WTHA Saturday business meeting, 2000.

 Our Association is active.
 Each year we hold a conference in a West Texas city.
 We visit, present papers, and exchange ideas and information.
 We publish a selection of papers in our annual Yearbook.
 Also, twice a year, we put out a newsletter highlighting people, places, and events throughout West Texas.
 In addition, the Association works cooperatively with other historical groups such as the East Texas Historical Association and the Texas Oral History Association.

-Caption: Former president Darlene Bellinghausen presiding over a session at the Midland meeting.
+Pictured left: Former president Darlene Bellinghausen presiding over a session at the Midland meeting.

 In addition, the WTHA promotes research and writing by giving cash awards.
 These include prizes for the best Year Book article, the best nonfiction and best fiction books on West Texas, and the best student article.
 The Association also provides research funds on a competitive basis.